DevExpress-Examples/wpf-accordion-bind-to-data-using-childrenpath/Readme.md

 ## Implementation Details

 1. Bind the accordion control to a data source.
-Use the [AccordionControl.ItemsSource](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ItemsSource) property.
+To do this, use the [AccordionControl.ItemsSource](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ItemsSource) property.
 2. Specify the [AccordionControl.ChildrenPath](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenPath) property to create item hierarchy.
-3. Set the [AccordionControl.DisplayMemberPath](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.DisplayMemberPath) property to a data field with strings to display display them in item headers.
+3. Set the [AccordionControl.DisplayMemberPath](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.DisplayMemberPath) property to a data field with strings to display them in item headers.

 ## Files to Review